Does CBD Increase Appetite?

 If there's one thing THC is known for, other than making you high, is its ability to make you hungry.
 Often called the "munchies," most people are aware that consuming THC often makes you want to consume copious amounts of food... even if you weren't particularly peckish in the first place.

-However, THC is just one of over 100 cannabinoids contained in cannabis.
+However, THC is just one of over 100 cannabinoids contained in the cannabis plant.
 Research suggests that CBD may influence the metabolism, but can it make people ravenous like THC typically does?
+This raises interesting questions about how cannabinoids might affect food intake and body weight.
+A recent appetite review noted distinct differences in how various cannabinoids may affect appetite stimulation or appetite suppression depending on dosage and delivery method [Pinto & Martel, 2022].
 To get a better understanding of this, let's first take a look at why consuming THC stimulates appetite.

 Why Does THC Stimulate Appetite?

-It's not a new fact that humans have used cannabis for thousands of years.
-There are even records that indicate that people were aware that cannabis could cause hunger as early as 300 AD!
+It's not a new fact that humans have been cannabis users for thousands of years.
+There are even records that indicate that people were aware that cannabis use could cause hunger as early as 300 AD!

-THC is the most abundantly found cannabinoid in cannabis and is also the cannabinoid that’s responsible for stimulating the appetite.
+THC is the most abundantly found cannabinoid in the cannabis sativa plant and is also the cannabinoid that’s responsible for stimulating the appetite.
 The reason people get the munchies is because THC binds to and activates the cannabinoid-1 (CB1) receptors in the endocannabinoid system.

 CB1 receptors are found primarily in the brain, but are also in smaller concentrations in some other areas of the body.
 These receptors play a significant role in hunger and appetite.